karakalo/lumen/doc/narrative-texture.markdown

 The `texture` demo accepts one command-line parameter, which is the name of an image in BMP format, or netpbm's portable bitmap, portable greymap, or portable pixmap format (PBM, PGM, or PPM).
 Yes yes, we'll be adding more formats shortly.
-One BMP and one PPM image are included in the `demo` directory for you to use with this demo.
+One BMP and one PPM image are included in the `data` directory for you to use with this demo.
 You can convert other images to BMP or PPM format using any of a number of free tools, like the netpbm toolkit, GIMP, or ImageMagick.
-You invoke `texture` by typing its name followed by an image name, like `./texture ppm-test-8.ppm` if you're sitting in the `demo` directory, or `demo/texture demo/bmp-test-1.bmp` if you're in the `lumen` directory.
+You invoke `texture` by typing its name followed by an image name, like `./texture ../data/ppm-test-8.ppm` if you're sitting in the `bin` directory, or `bin/texture data/bmp-test-1.bmp` if you're in the `lumen` directory.
 When run, `texture` creates a window the same size as your image, so for best results, use images that are smaller than your screen.
 (The actual image is displayed on a rectangle that's smaller, so it has room to